 I was a classroom teacher.
 So is my sister, daughter, and niece!
 The rest of the family may not have formal education as a teacher but they are involved in teaching and working with children through Scouts/Guides, church activities, summer camps, and more.
 The example of life-long learning has been a part of my life for as long as I can remember.
 Both of my parents and my siblings all went back to school as an adult to further their educations and continue working towards their dreams.

-Originally from Cincinnati, Ohio, I grew up in Montreal and London, Ontario.
+Originally from Cincinnati, Ohio, but I grew up in Montreal and London, Ontario.

-I currently live in London but spend a lot of time in Arkansas, where I attended university and where much of my family now lives.
-Sidelined from a classroom teaching job by a serious car accident, I now spend my days blogging and providing social media management for others.
+I currently live in London but have spent a lot of time in Arkansas, where I attended university and where much of my family now lives.
+Sidelined from a classroom teaching job by a serious car accident, I now spend my days blogging and doing project management for a crafting company in Tennessee.

 I have an amazing daughter named Samantha who is married to a wonderful man, Graham.